MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 ├─ ... (other stuff)
 ```

-Source files other than `index.js` are located through its imports.
+Source files other than `index.ts` are located through its imports.
 The defaults can be overwritten using the `snap.config.json` [config file](#the-snap-configuration-file).

 ::: tip Creating a Snap Project